 Press the links to see the cities' climate and local current forecast.

 |Cities||Average High||Average Low||Rainy Days||Precipitation|

 More about China's Top Summer Destinations.

-Pack your bag and come with us to explore the beauty of China.
 Below are popular tours for your inspiration that you can modify.

 For more suggestions and tips on a China trip, please see How to Plan Your First Trip to China.